Explanation of some concepts and ratios

 The cash flow from operating activities, corrected for the cash flow of the APM adjustments, minus the cash flow of Capital expenditures and drawing rights.

 The total of the carrying amount of intangible assets and property, plant and equipment, inventories, trade receivables and other receivables, less trade payables and other current liabilities.

-This includes all investments in intangible assets and property, plant and equipment as well as the acquisition of subsidiaries and associates and related cash flows.
+This includes all investments in intangible assets and property, plant and equipment.

 This includes the disposal of intangible assets and property, plant and equipment as well as the disposal of participating interests and other securities.